rspw7474/joes-youtube-bot/README.md

 ### `/subscribe` `<yt_channel_name>`
 Subscribe to a YouTube channel.

 **Note 1**: Sometimes, this command subscribes to unexpected YouTube channels.
-If this happens, try providing the channel's handle (without the @ symbol) instead of its name.
-A channel's handle can be found on its channel page underneath the name.\
+Try providing the channel's handle (without the @ symbol) instead of its name.
+A channel's handle can be found on its channel page underneath the name.
+<br><br>
 **Note 2**: When a channel's latest video is collaborative, it cannot be subscribed to.
 This will be fixed when channel name to channel ID resolution is improved.

 ### `/unsubscribe` `<yt_channel_name>`